Our Intention for Maths

 - an understanding of the number system;

 - an inclination and ability to solve number problems in a variety of contexts;

 - a practical understanding of the world around them within the context of their everyday life;

 - the development of skills of using and applying;

 - knowledge and understanding of numbers and the number system, calculations, shape, space and measures and handling data.

 Language and dialogue are a key part of maths lessons at Brixington Primary Academy; high quality discussion is valued and children are supported through targeted questioning and the use of sentence stems to structure talk.
 Children are encouraged to answer in full sentences and to and to discuss their thinking around the area of maths being learnt.
 Planning of maths includes concrete, pictorial and abstract representations alongside a focus on fluency, problem solving and reasoning to ensure understanding of all skills.
 Our calculation policy lays out the methods which teachers will use when planning sequences.

 At Brixington Primary Academy, we base Foundation Stage planning on a long term plan integrating the 6 areas of learning (including mathematical development and the Early Learning Goals for numbers as labels and for counting and for calculating.)

-Within Key Stages 1 and 2, planning will be based on the small steps sequences developed by the Surrey Maths Hub.
-This consists of a set of teaching programmes for each year group which is broken down into clear, sequential steps for learning.
+Within Key Stages 1 and year 3, planning will be based on the small steps sequences developed by the NCETM.
+In Years 4,5 and 6 planning follows the small steps as set out by White Rose.
+Both of these consists of a set of teaching programmes for each year group which are broken down into clear, sequential steps for learning.

-Our short term planning is built around the following agreed key principles:
+Our short term planning is built around the our Brixington Maths Principles: